O Panaipothundi Babu: Plot

 The film revolves around two pairs of twins who are switched at birth due to the negligence of hospital staff, leading to a series of comedic errors and confusion.
-One pair of twins, belonging to a wealthy businessman, and the other pair, the children of a thief, are both named Rama and Lakshmana.
+One pair of twins, belonging to a wealthy businessman, and the other pair, the children of a thief, are both named after Rama and Lakshmana.
 The wealthy pair grow up to become businessmen, while the other pair follow in their father's criminal footsteps and become thieves.

 The good pair has an unscrupulous uncle, Aravindaswamy, who conspires to have them kidnapped by a thug, Ajhar Bhai, in order to settle his debts through ransom.
 Meanwhile, the bad pair, residing in Visakhapatnam, travels to Hyderabad for some work.
 Upon seeing the good pair's resemblance, inspector Agni, who is the brother-in-law of the wealthy twins, mistakes them for the good pair and takes them to their house.

 The bad twins, realizing they have an identical pair, decide to stay at the house until the real twins appear.
 Aravindaswamy, recognizing their intentions, strikes a deal with them to seize the wealth of the good pair.
 The good twins escape from Ajhar Bhai and return home, only to be imprisoned as impostors by their uncle.
 The bad twins follow them to jail with plans to kill them and assume their identity permanently.
 However, the good twins overpower them and escape from jail.

 The bad twins also manage to break free, leading to a struggle for identity.
 The situation is eventually resolved when the father of the rich twins arrives from the U.S., and the parents of the bad twins arrive to clarify the confusion.
 Inspector Agni's grandmother, Kadiyam Suryakantham, solves the mystery by investigating their birth details, confirming their true identities.
 The film concludes with a final confrontation, where Ajhar Bhai, who kidnaps everyone, is killed.